tbvanderwoude/grid_pathfinding/README.md

 to avoid flood-filling behaviour if no path exists.

 ### Examples
-See `examples/` for some examples on how to initialize the relevant datastructures and find paths and information about relevant internals.
+See `examples/` for some examples on how to initialize the relevant datastructures and find paths.